10Electra/MSc-Project/notes.md

 ...

 ## Final implementation goals
+- Implement a colour comparison in the trilateral filter
+  - Possibly only comparing Hue in HSV?

 - Averaging: weighting all the averages by 'age'

-- Fast nearest neighbour's search using pixel correspondences
+- Fast nearest neighbour search using pixel correspondences

 - Adaptive merging
   - Reduce vertex density where not needed based on curvature
   - Use before or after fusion?
   - Use only for the fusion zone?

 - Experiment with more complex objects
   - Scanner which trims more intelligently